shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

   - code
 ---

-# Create Organizational Blueprint Using Python
+# Create Org Blueprint Using Python

 ## Overview

-In this tutorial, you will walk through the steps required to build a custom Blueprint for your organization using Python.
+In this tutorial, you will walk through the steps required to build an org Blueprint for your organization using Python.
+After creation, this Blueprint can be used to convert a XLSX, Parquet, or TSV file to a CSV.

 By the end of the tutorial, you'll be able to:

 - Create a custom [Blueprint](../reference/blueprints/blueprints-overview.md).
 - Pass [Blueprint variables](../reference/blueprints/org-blueprints/blueprint-variables.md) to your solution.